 It’s your turn to host a big turkey dinner, but you have no idea how much turkey to buy!
 There are several factors to consider, making it hard to pick a bird.

-This article will explore the topic and help you decide how much turkey to prepare.
+We will look at all the factors indepth and help you decide how much turkey to prepare.

 Table of contents